Isabel Díaz Ayuso: Political positions

 She joined a chorus of politicians, including Spain's Socialist Prime Minister Pedro Sánchez, that repudiated the demand for an apology for colonialism by the President of Mexico, Andrés Manuel López Obrador.
-Ayuso accused the Mexican President of instigating an "indigenism that is the new communism", and later said that indigenous movements across Latin America were promoting "a simplistic revision of Spanish history", the wrecking of "Spain's legacy in the Americas … [such as] the mixing and fusion of cultures that have forged such strong Atlantic links", and that Spain "took Spanish and ...
+Ayuso accused the Mexican President of instigating an "indigenism that is the new communism", and later said that indigenous movements across Latin America were promoting "a simplistic revision of Spanish history", the wrecking of "Spain's legacy in the Americas…[such as] the mixing and fusion of cultures that have forged such strong Atlantic links", and that Spain "took Spanish and...
 Catholicism, and therefore civilisation and freedom, to the American continent”.
 She further disagreed with Pope Francis's statement that the Catholic Church should ask forgiveness for its actions in Mexico.

-Some of her positions and comments have strained relations with her government partners, Ciudadanos, which have led to an early election.
+Climate

 Regarding climate change, she says it "has always existed" and dismissed "apocalyptic claims" as part of a "communist plot".

-She is neoliberal on economic issues.

-Acknowledgments
+In April 2019, she claimed night traffic jams were a "hallmark" of the city of Madrid, lamenting their disappearance with the start-up of the low-emission zone Madrid Central.
+Later, in an interview with El País, she clarified that "...
+I love the nightlife here, I have lived it with intensity.
+I hate traffic jams: I hate them.
+I just miss that nightlife and everyone has understood what I meant".

+Honours

-In September 2021 Ayuso was awarded the Bruno Leoni Prize in recognition of the policies implemented by the Community of Madrid to contrast the COVID-19 epidemic, avoiding indiscriminate lockdowns and aiming at preserving individual freedoms and economic activities.
-The Prize is awarded by Istituto Bruno Leoni, an Italian classical-liberal think tank.
+In September 2021 Díaz Ayuso was awarded the Bruno Leoni Prize in recognition of the policies implemented by the Community of Madrid to address the COVID-19 epidemic, avoiding indiscriminate lockdowns and aiming to preserve individual freedoms and economic activities.
+The prize is awarded by Istituto Bruno Leoni, an Italian classical-liberal think tank.
 This was the first instance of a government personality being selected while in office.
-Previously, the prize had been awarded to personalities such as Nobel laureates Vernon L. Smith and Mario Vargas Llosa, academics (Richard Pipes and Deirdre McCloskey), and democracy activists (Leopoldo Lòpez and Canan Arin).
+Previously, the prize had been awarded to personalities such as Nobel laureates Vernon L. Smith and Mario Vargas Llosa, academics (Richard Pipes and Deirdre McCloskey), and democracy activists (Leopoldo López and Canan Arin).